-We also recognize Claims recovery service income for our services to a related party and a third party to assist those entities with pursuit of Claims recovery rights.
+In the past, we have recognized Claims recovery service income for our services to a related party and a third party to assist those entities with pursuit of Claims recovery rights.
 We have determined we have a single performance obligation for the series of daily activities that comprise Claims recovery services, which are recognized over time using a time-based progress measure.
 We enter into Claims recovery service contracts with third parties.
 Amounts payable for services to third parties are typically based on budgeted expenses for the current month with an adjustment for the variance between budget and actual expenses from the prior month.

-The Company did not recognize any claims recovery service income during the three and six months ended June 30, 2024.
+The Company did not recognize any claims recovery service income during the three and nine months ended September 30, 2024.